 Situated on a small rise overlooking the Suffolk coast and the sea at Shingle Street, The Property are midway between the popular coastal towns of Woodbridge and Orford.
-Previously an old farm barn, The Owls have been converted into two semi detached properties (Barn Owl & Little Owl), that are linked through the gardens, with all the mod cons for a stress free holiday at any time of the year.
+Previously an old farm barn, The Owls have been converted into two semi-detached properties (Barn Owl & Little Owl), that are linked through the gardens, with all the mod cons for a stress free holiday at any time of the year.
 A new addition is a Drover's Hut called The Owl Box so that the total party number is up to 12.
 With a communal dining area and games barn available as well as coastal walks on your doorstep, there is plenty to do for all ages.

 ALDEBURGH 17.6 miles (28 km), ORFORD 11 miles (18.2 km), WOODBRIDGE 9 miles (14.5 km)

-About the Property: Having been completely converted recently, The Owls have been designed with the holidaymaker's needs and wishes in mind.
+About the Property: Having been completely converted from a farm barn, The Owls have been designed with the holidaymaker's needs and wishes in mind.
 Aligned to capture the very best of the stunning views of the sea and the Ore estuary you could not find a more idyllic location.
 Suiting all ages, The Owls provides the perfect place for bird watching, stargazing, kite surfing, fishing or sailing!
 Storage for equipment has been thoroughly thought out, with plenty of space in both the lobby and outdoor barn for anything from pushchairs to bikes, sailing equipment to surfboards.
 For those not feeling as energetic, simply watch the sunset from the large glass doors as you enjoy a quiet evening by the fire.

 The Owls are ideal for those who may struggle with a whole staircase as Barn Owl also has the advantage of a ground floor bedroom.
 Both barns have an open plan layout, with a separate raised sleeping area.
 Large family parties will love the addition of the outdoor communal dining barn, complete with games room containing a table tennis and table football set.